joshfinnie/joshfinnie.com/src/pages/blog/isort-setup.md

 path: "/blog/my-basic-isort-configuration"
 heroImage: "/assets/blog/sorting.jpg"
 expires: true
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
-unsplash: 'Sophie Elvis'
+unsplash: "Sophie Elvis"
-unsplashURL: 'thetechomaid'
+unsplashURL: "thetechomaid"
 ---

 In an attempt to remove areas of [bikeshedding](https://en.wikipedia.org/wiki/Law_of_triviality) in our code reviews, I have slowly been implementing format automation to our codebase at [TrackMaven](https://trackmaven.com).
 The first large leap we took was to implement [Black](https://black.readthedocs.io/en/stable/) for our backend Python code and [Prettier](https://prettier.io/) for our frontend Javascript code.